 Disaster struck in 2011 when BT decided our beloved box was due for its five yearly refurb.
 When the village awoke one morning they were all completely aghast, BT had already prepared it in an extremely inappropriate red undercoat, ready to be painted in their obligatory brilliant Post Office RED!
 Fortunately this was very quickly jumped on and over-ruled by the Parish Council, BT subsequently relinquished, returnng it to its former glory - much to the relief of the village.

-Marsha is convinced they had been running low on their BT green as, looking back in the Parish records, apparently they had tried pulling the same stunt each and every five years prior!
+Marsha is convinced they had been running low on their BT green.
+Looking back in the Parish records, apparently they have attempted the same stunt each and every five years prior!